 Māpura Studios and its Stroke Art Therapy programme

 Stroke can affect anyone at any age, at any time, with devastating effects.
-Māpura Studios offers an intensive 12-week Stroke Art Therapy course at no cost to participants.
+Māpura Studios offers an intensive 12-week Stroke Art Therapy course at very little cost to participants.
 Many have benefited from this life-changing course and have gone on to reclaim their lives.
 Some further develop their new-found skills in the Arts Transition and Leading a Creative Life classes, and find a new identity as artists.
 With no direct government funding, Māpura Studios relies on the generosity of donors, philanthropic trusts and fundraising to provide programmes such as this and to subsidise class fees for the other 15 programmes it provides to more than 175 children, teens and adults with diverse and often complex disabilities who attend each week.

 For more information about Māpura Studios and its the Stroke Art Therapy programme, visit the Māpura Studios website, call 09 845 5361 or email firstname.lastname@example.org.

 High Notes is a music therapy class that engages people with physical, learning and intellectual disabilities.
 The aim of this class is to learn basic te reo Maori and culture, and includes singing, movement and instruments.
 The classes are high energy and fun, and require a lot of participation from individuals and their caregivers.
 Cost: koha and no need to book.
 Suitable for participants 14 years and older.

 When and where: Mondays 12.30pm – 1.15pm and Thursdays 10.30am – 11.45am at 83 Church St, Onehunga, Auckland.
 For more information, call 09 634 9253.